Marcos-MMD/About/README.md

 # About whit me
-I am a English to Spanish translator
+I am a English to Spanish translator.I like programming in Java,C++ and Pithon